1. Turtle island.

 4. Abandoned turtle parts.

 There is no way a turtle can escape its shell, it being connected to the plastron by means of bony structures called bridges.
-As well, the turtle’s ribs and backbone are connected to its inner shell.
-But it is true that the turtle moults as it grows, sloughing of bits of its carapace, which is arranged in connected plates, in plastic-like sheets.
+As well, the ribs and backbone are connected to its inner shell.
+But it is true that it moults as it grows, sloughing of bits of its carapace, which is arranged in connected plates, in plastic-like sheets.

 5. Snapping turtles.